jeremyButtler/freezeTB/programs/ftbRaylibSrc/using_rayWidg.md

   9. onSI: item in list box the user is currently on
   10. lastSelectSI: the last item that the user selected
   11. scrollSI: first item shown in list box
+  12. sideScrollSI: horizontal scroll position in list box
-  12. maxSelectSI: maximum number of items the user can select
+  13. maxSelectSI: maximum number of items the user can select
-  13. numSelectSI: number of items the user has selected
+  14. numSelectSI: number of items the user has selected

 ## files\_rayWidg